Spider Farmer SF600 and SF1000 Grow Light Review

 SF600 Pros and Cons

 As with any grow light, there are pros and cons.
 While the SF600 has its plusses, there are some negatives to consider as well.
-Keep in mind that this light has an intended use, namely for smaller plants.
+Keep in mind that this light has an intended use, namely for smaller plants and seedlings.

 Pros:

-• Much more efficient than T5 fluorescent bulbs
+- More efficient than T5 fluorescent bulbs and longer life

 Cons:

 On the plus side, the SF600 is super efficient, meaning you can save money on electricity using this light over the long run.
-Compared to T5 fluorescent bulbs, it SF600 is about twice as efficient at delivering light to your growing plants.
+Compared to T5 fluorescent bulbs, it SF600 is about twice as efficient at delivering light to your growing plants, and will last much longer.

 The long, thin design of the SF600 is another positive, especially for those of us who primarily need lights to start seedlings indoors.
 For pepper and tomato growers, this light will be perfect for getting your plants off to a strong start before moving outdoors.